-PII Mapping of Components:
+PII Mapping of Components (Servers/Database)

-VAPALS-ELCAP consists of 1 component, which has been analyzed to determine if any elements of that component collect PII.
-The type of PII collected by VAPALS-ELCAP and the reasons for the collection of the PII are in the table below.
+VAPALS-ELCAP Lung Cancer Screening Management System consists of one key components (servers/databases/instances/applications/software/application programming interfaces (API).
+Each component has been analyzed to determine if any elements of that component collect PII.
+The type of PII collected by VAPALS-ELCAP Lung Cancer Screening Management System and the reasons for the collection of the PII are in the table below.